MTDCodes/CouchBot.Docs/docs/messages.rst

 | message goodbye   | ``!cb message goodbye "Your Custom Goodbye Message"``   | Changes your goodbye message for the server.  |
 +-------------------+---------------------------------------------------------+-----------------------------------------------+

-If you want to reset your greetings and messages (or not change them) to the default ones, use the following commands;
+If you want to reset your greetings and messages to the default verbiage, use the following commands;

 +--------------------+----------------------------------+--------------------------------------------------------+
 | Name               | Example                          | Usage                                                  |